devdaviddr/ai-toolbox/backend/TESTING.md

 ## Overview

 This project uses Jest for comprehensive testing with mocked database connections.
 Tests are fast, isolated, and don't require a running database.
+Logger is automatically suppressed during testing for cleaner output.

 ## Running Tests